diodon-dev/diodon/README.md

     ninja
     ninja test
     sudo ninja install
+    # only needed after the first ninja install
+    sudo ldconfig

 The unity scope needs to be explicitly enabled if you want to build it